matschieu/webnav/README.md

 # Application information
 # Will be displayed at least in the tab title
 application.name = M-WEBNAV

+# Enable the gradient style for icons
+application.style.gradient = true

 # Relative path to the custom CSS file, should be in ./styles
 # Empty value means that no custom CSS will be used